jghamburg/lsb2-a-readme/Startup.md

 kubectl proxy
 ```

 Now you should be able to see and access your instances.

+A more thoroughly described k8s deployment intro can be found is described [here](./platform/k8s/README.md).